Solving Strong-Substitutes Product-Mix Auctions: Conclusions and further work

 To see that \textsc{PriorityParams} is well-defined, note that the priority list is a permutation of all possible pairs $(i,j)$.
 Hence if the derived graph contains a cycle, the subroutine will return it, otherwise there exist at least two leaves for Step 2 to choose from.
 In practice, we can prune the priority list dynamically by removing pairs $(i,j)$ once $i$ is no longer a \linkgood{}.
 This is possible because \textsc{UnambiguousMarginals} and \textsc{ShiftProjectUnshift} do not add edges to the derived graph, and so a good cannot become a \linkgood{} again at some later point.

-\section{Conclusions and further work.}
+\section{Conclusions and further work}

-This paper has provided a practical process for running auctions in which bidders can express strong substitutes preferences using positive and negative bids.
-Previous work has shown \citep{Bal-Kle} that \emph{all} strong substitutes preferences can be represented using appropriate combinations of these bids.
-Although the \conp-completeness result we showed in Section \ref{subsec:coNP} indicates that, at least in high dimensions, some restrictions may be needed on the allowed sets of bids, useful sub-classes of collections of bids are easily checkable for validity in practice, and can be checked offline, bidder by bidder, prior to the auction.
+This paper provides a practical process for running auctions in which bidders can express strong-substitutes preferences using positive and negative bids.
+Recent working papers \citep{BK-OS, LinTran2017} show that \emph{all} strong-substitutes preferences can be represented using appropriate combinations of these bids.
+While we show that verifying the validity of bid lists is \conp-complete, useful subclasses of collections of bids are efficiently checkable for validity in practice, and can be checked offline, bidder by bidder, prior to the auction.

-Our use of the product-mix auction's bidding language (by contrast with previous authors' usage of an abstract oracle) facilitates computing allocations as well as prices.
+Our approach to finding market-clearing prices builds on the long-step steepest-descent procedure proposed by \citet{Shioura17}.
+We both analyse his binary search method for determining long steps in our product-mix auction bidding language context, and also propose a novel second method for determining step lengths.

+The structure of the product-mix bidding language also facilitates the design of an efficient algorithm for computing an equilibrium allocation of goods to bidders.
+Our approach contrasts with the previous literature on the problem of allocating supply to bidders at given prices (\citep{murota-book, MT2001} and \citep{PLW}), which instead assumes that bidders' preferences are accessed through an abstract valuation oracle.

+All our algorithms approaches are polynomial-time in the size of the bid list inputs and, as we show in the online companion, efficient in practice.

 One question for future research is whether we can also exploit the information provided by the bidding language to improve the computational efficiency of the pre-existing submodular function minimisation subroutine that both our price-finding and allocation algorithms use.
 Another obvious question is the extent to which our methods can be extended to broader classes of valuations.